alan-turing-institute/learn-azure/sessions/02_Storage.rst

     python scripts/02_storage_table_demo.py

-7. Once you've worked through the script, read the script to see how Python can be used to automate Azure commands.
+7. Once you've worked through the script, read it to see how Python can be used to automate Azure commands.
    `02_storage_table_demo.py <https://github.com/alan-turing-institute/learn-azure/blob/sessions/2-storage/sessions/02_Storage.rst>`_